-I’ve been working hard on the subject of “fueling for endurance” over the last few months, and after reading lots of studies, and talking to lots of runners, and experimenting quite a bit on my longer runs.
-In doing so, I think I’ve come up with the perfect formula for “fueling while running”..
-(Perfect for me, anyway, but it should apply fairly well across most endurance athletes).
+I’ve been working hard on the subject of fueling for endurance over the last few months.
+After reading lots of studies, talking to lots of runners, and experimenting quite a bit on my longer runs, I think I’ve come up with the perfect formula for fueling while running.
+(Perfect for me, anyway, but it should apply fairly well across the board for most endurance athletes).

-Apologies in advance that this isn’t necessarily weight loss related, and MOST people trying to lose weight aren’t out running half marathons, full marathons, or doing 100-mile bike rides.
+My apologies in advance, this isn’t necessarily weight-loss related and MOST people trying to lose weight aren’t out running half marathons, full marathons, or doing 100-mile bike rides.
 If you’re not an aspiring endurance athlete, this probably won’t be that interesting.
-I decided to write it down more for future reference to myself, and figured there are probably others who might benefit at some point.
+I decided to write it down more for future reference to myself and figured there are probably others who might benefit at some point.

 Who should worry about fueling like this?

-Anyone doing “endurance” sports.
-Marathon / half-marathon runners, triathletes, long distance cyclists, or anyone else doing anything that requires more than about 90 minutes of continuous, vigorous effort.
+This applies to anyone doing endurance sports: marathon/half-marathon runners, triathletes, long distance cyclists, or anyone else doing anything that requires more than about 90 minutes of continuous, vigorous effort.

 What happens if you don’t fuel properly?